 The Djibouti-Dire Dawa-Addis Ababa corridor crosses through the Somali Region and Afar territory.
 This corridor carries 95% of Ethiopia's imports and is the country's economic lifeline.
 Disruptions here, from community protests, inter-clan disputes, or Afar political tensions, have an outsized impact on Ethiopia's entire economy.
 Somali-language community channels along this corridor provide early warning on disruption risks that affect national supply chains.

-7. Safe Corridors and Recommended Routes
+7. What Are the Safe Corridors and Recommended Routes?

 Despite the complex threat environment, Ethiopia has functioning corridors that operations teams use daily.
 The key is knowing which routes are accessible on any given day, and that requires local-language intelligence, not static advisories.